Why The Government Regulates the Weight of Semi-trucks

 Weight regulations are in place to make sure we're all safer on the roadway.
 There is a direct correlation between how much a vehicle weighs and it's ability to successfully maneuver situations like quick lane changes, stopping abruptly because traffic slows or a car swerves into our lane, and other obstacles faced on the roadway.

-In a perfect world where the laws of physics were different, an 18-wheeler would weigh as much as a passenger car and be able to carry heavier loads and still maintain adequate braking distances and maneuverability.
-Unfortunately, the dynamics of transporting heavy loads are a bit like standing in the middle of a triangle and trying to touch all three corners at one time, the closer you get to one the further you are from another.
-So, the bigger and stronger you make the tractor, the more weight it's capable of carrying, yet because of its own mass it can actually transport less total cargo. but that's just not how things work.
-Regulations are in place for a reason.
+In a perfect world where the laws of physics were different, an 18-wheeler would weigh as much as a passenger car, and would be able to carry heavier loads while still maintaining adequate braking distances and maneuverability.
+Unfortunately, the dynamics of transporting heavy loads are a bit like standing in the middle of a triangle and trying to touch all three corners at one time: the closer you get to one, the further you are from another.
+In terms of trucking, the bigger and stronger you make the tractor, the more weight it's capable of carrying, and the greater a potential danger it presents.

 Trucks must be 80,000 pounds or less to comply with federal and state regulations

-18-wheelers are required not to exceed 80,000 pounds.
+18-wheelers are not permitted to exceed 80,000 pounds of total weight, including the weight of the vehicle and its cargo.
 To put that in perspective, most passenger cars weigh around 3,500 pounds and pickup trucks typically weigh around 5,000.
 Commercials trucks themselves, naturally, weigh a significant amount.

-And the total weight includes the cargo and the truck itself.
-So, if a rig weighs 30,000 pounds, it can't exceed a cargo weighing 50,000 pounds.
-This impacts the profit margin for trucking companies.
-They want to carry as much cargo as possible at a time to make the most money.
-You'd be surprised how many times we've seen trucks accidentally carry closer to 80,000 pounds in cargo because they forgot the limit includes the trailer too.
+For example, if a rig weighs 30,000 pounds, the total weight of cargo on board must be 50,000 pounds or less.
+Obviously, this limitation impacts the profit margin for trucking companies, which want to carry as much cargo as possible on every trip to maximize their revenues, and may pressure drivers to overload their vehicles as a result.
+But driver mistakes can also result in overloading.
+You'd be surprised how many times we've seen truckers accidentally carry closer to 80,000 pounds in cargo because they forgot the limit includes the trailer too.

 Here's what the law says with regard to weight restrictions: